 Experience Cardiff for yourself

-If you want to explore Cardiff yourself and find out why Cardiff University is so special, why not come along to one of our Open Days.
+If you want to explore Cardiff yourself and find out why Cardiff University is so special, why not come along to our Open Day on Saturday 26 October 2019.